 Day one begins with orientation, breakfast and a little mingling.
 More than 50 women are registered and although many are brand new to sailing, quite a few are there for a refresher like me.
 I can already tell I was going to make some great new friends.

-Armed with the our own copy of US Sailing’s Basic Keelboat book and a cool laminated WSS Reference Card we are ready to start.
+Armed with our own copy of US Sailing’s Basic Keelboat book and a cool laminated WSS Reference Card we are ready to start.
 Beginning with the basics, parts of a boat, sail trim, points of sail, tacking and gybing, our enthusiastic instructors interject entertaining anecdotes to make learning and remembering a convivial experience.
 The mnemonics were plentiful and clever… Port is red, just like the fab Portuguese wine!
-Then of course that classic: red right returning.
+Then, of course, that classic: red right returning.
 Soon it was time for our first hands-on experience – knotting practice!

 We headed outside and divided into groups to take turns practicing at various stations.
 Knots have always been a bit of a challenge for me as somehow my brain turns in a sieve when rope is nearby, but with the assistance of talented and patient instructor Johanna Corvello I was able to tie a bowline three times in a row – a record for me!
 As much as I love sailing, I don’t do knots.
 Though maybe that will change…